 “If you can find a path with no obstacles, it probably doesn’t lead anywhere.”

-If you have ever visited Alton Towers, Thorpe or the Dungeons, you know that Merlin love a bit of fibreglass theming.
-I think Merlin magic making had a field day with Bears’ adventure.
+If you have ever visited Alton Towers, you know that Merlin love a bit of fibreglass theming.
+I think Merlin Magic Making had a field day with Bears’ adventure.
 Once you go inside you are greeted with fake trees, rocks, a photo of a mountain, and a statue of Bear himself.
-That’s not all, to remind you that this is a Bear Grylls Adventure, the semi dramatic music is playing and the walls are littered with famous Bear quotes and Commando logos.
-Now I know that the edge of Solihull is no jungle or Tibetan mountain but somehow all this thaming seems a little too fake.
+That’s not all, to remind you that this is a Bear Grylls Adventure, the semi dramatic music is playing.
+The the walls are littered with famous Bear quotes and Commando logos.
+Now I know that this on Tibetan mountain but somehow all this theming seems a little too fake.
 Even the toilet doors have alarming warnings on them about snakes, spiders or alligators being inside!